FroMage/redpipe/redpipe-example-wiki-shiro-jdbc/README.md

 It is using Apache Shiro for authentication, with users and roles defined in `src/main/resources/wiki-users.properties` and plain old Jdbc for database connection, using an Hsql database.

-You can run the example by executing the `org.vertxrs.example.wiki.shiroJdbc.Main` class and visiting the [Wiki page](http://localhost:9000/wiki), which should redirect you to a login page where you can try any of the user names defined for Apache Shiro (try `root`/`w00t` for admin access).
+You can run the example by executing the `net.redpipe.example.wiki.shiroJdbc.Main` class and visiting the [Wiki page](http://localhost:9000/wiki), which should redirect you to a login page where you can try any of the user names defined for Apache Shiro (try `root`/`w00t` for admin access).